John Odom (baseball)

-John C. Odom (January 6, 1982 – November 5, 2008) was a minor league baseball right-handed pitcher notable for being traded for ten baseball bats while playing in the independent Golden Baseball League in May 2008.
+John C. Odom (January 6, 1982 – November 5, 2008) was an American minor league baseball right-handed pitcher notable for being traded for ten baseball bats while playing in the independent Golden Baseball League in May 2008.
 Before his stint in the Golden Baseball League, Odom played baseball at Tallahassee Community College and in the minor-league system of the San Francisco Giants.

 Because of the trade, Odom was known to fans as "Bat Man", "Bat Guy" and "Bat Boy."
 Odom left baseball three weeks after the trade, and he died of an accidental drug overdose a few months later.